You are probably here researching Greek cat names because you’re as fascinated by Greek mythology as much as we are.

-For the males, we think of such powerful gods and demi-gods such as Zeus, Hercules, Hades, etc.
+For the males, we think of such powerful gods and demi-gods as Zeus, Hercules, Hades, and so forth.

-We want the names to represent a cat who is powerful, and strong and hopefully righteous as well
+We want the names to represent God’s names of a cat who is powerful, strong, and hopefully righteous as well.

 - Volos – A nice beautiful city on the coast.